 Find out about the educational steps you'll take to become an architect and how the course at Bath varies from other institutions.

 To become an architect in the UK, applicants are required to hold qualifications specified by the Architects Registration Board (ARB).
 These are referred to as Parts 1, 2 and 3.
 Holding these qualifications also allows you to become a Chartered Architect as a member of the Royal Institute of British Architects (RIBA).
 Our courses are validated and prescribed by both the RIBA and the ARB.

-In the UK, Part 1 is typically a BA of BSc in Architecture, Part 2 is typically a Masters in or Diploma of Architecture and Part 3 is typically a Postgraduate Certificate.
+In the UK, Part 1 is typically a BA or BSc in Architecture, Part 2 is typically a Masters in or Diploma of Architecture and Part 3 is typically a Postgraduate Certificate.
 In addition to these three qualifications, all architects are required to have completed a minimum of two years professional experience.
 Read the student-produced Bath Architecture Annual to see examples of BSc and MArch student work.